zng-ui/zng/TODO/Layout.md

     width change for possible for each row segment.
   - For `BASELINE` find the baseline that does not *clip* any of the row segments, offset all to align with it.
 * Layout children, now with `first` and `last` set.
+  - Vertical alignment applied to first and last rows of each child.
+    - In the vertical space of the tallest segment on the row.
+  - Also computes the  `mid_clear` for each child, so they can wrap properly.

 Steps for `text!` or `wrap!` nested inside another `wrap!`: